Vazire/JS-Drumkit/README.md

 # JS-Drumkit
-Plays sounds corresponding to some particular keystrokes
+Plays sound corresponding to some particular keystrokes